 How to Dispose of your cleaning product containers

 After you have disposed of your cleaning product, you will be left with a container that the product came in.
 Always check the back of the container to check whether it can be recycled.
-If it can be recycled, make sure to place it into the correct household recycling bin.
+If it can be recycled, make sure to place it in the correct household recycling bin.

 Check your local recycling collections and which recycling bin you need.